 For the horse to be able to support the rider the back is provided strength through flexion and abdominal support.
 An extended back is generally a weak back, especially under saddle.

 Try it yourself!! -Get on all 4’s – hold your back straight with your head up, you don’t even need to hollow it, just hold it rigid – can you engage your abdominals?
 Do you feel strong? – now get someone to sit on you.
 Then on all 4’s engage your abdominals, extend and slightly lower your head and neck, reaching with your nose – now get the same person to sit on you.
 Which feels stronger and more supported?
 Now on all 4’s lower your head and neck and don’t engage your abdominals and think of your hind legs not being engaged and get the same person to sit on you – how does this feel?

 In spinal stability and support the abdominal muscles are the key along with the cybernetic muscles of the spine i.e multifidi.
 But the problem is these muscles can tire easily and need to be stretched and rested to be maintained in optimal condition and build strength and endurance to aid in supporting the rider’s weight as the horse is brought up into a true higher frame.

 Correct long and low is good for young horses in developing their core and in cases of kissing spine and spinal arthritis – thoracic & lumbar.
 Thoracic flexion with efficient abdominal contraction prepares the horse for more athletic fitness.

-Lowering the neck promotes lengthening of the epaxial muscles (above the spine) and the vertebral column to support the riders weight.
-Tension of the supraspinous ligaments and recruiting the abdominal muscles facilitates hind limb engagement.
+Lowering the neck promotes the lengthening of the epaxial muscles (above the spine) and the vertebral column to support the rider’s weight.
+The tension of the supraspinous ligaments and recruiting the abdominal muscles facilitates hind limb engagement.